IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 Minor Version (16 bits):
 : an unsigned value, giving the number of the current minor version of the format.
-The value is for the current version of the format is 4.
+The value for the current version of the format is 4.
 This value should change if the format changes in such a way that code that reads the new format could read the old format without checking the version number but code that reads the old format could not read all